bloombloombloom/Bloom/src/DebugServer/README.md

 ## DebugServer

 The DebugServer component exposes an interface to the connected target, for third-party programs such as IDEs.
-The DebugServer run a dedicated thread.
+The DebugServer runs on a dedicated thread.
 The entry point is `DebugServerComponent::run()`.
 Bloom's main thread will start the DebugServer thread once the TargetController has been started.
 See `Applciation::startDebugServer()` for more.

 The DebugServer is designed to accommodate numerous server implementations.
 The interface exposed by the server is implementation-defined.
 For example, the [AVR GDB server](./GdbRsp/AvrGdb/AvrGdbRsp.hpp) exposes an interface to the connected AVR target, by implementing the
 [GDB Remote Serial Protocol](https://sourceware.org/gdb/onlinedocs/gdb/Remote-Protocol.html), over a TCP/IP connection.
-Each server must implement the interface defined in the [ServerInterface class](./ServerInterface.hpp).
+Each server must implement the interface defined in the [`ServerInterface` class](./ServerInterface.hpp).

 At startup, the DebugServer will select the appropriate server implementation, based on the user's project configuration (bloom.json - see [`DebugServerConfig`](../ProjectConfig.hpp)).
 Each server implementation is mapped to a